Farrishleclerc/webapp-group-project/README.md

 The primary objective is to develop a full-featured web application that simplifies the management and booking of sports facilities.
 Specific goals include:

 1. **Provide a User-Friendly Booking Platform**
-   Users should be able to register, view available sports facilities, book available time slots, and manage their own reservations with ease.
+   Users should be able to sign in through imaalum login, view available sports facilities, book available time slots, and manage their own reservations with ease.

 2. **Utilize Laravel MVC Framework**
    Implement the Laravel framework effectively using its routing system, Eloquent models, controllers, views (Blade), and built-in tools like middleware and validation.